vovavasylyna/blog3/content/writing/why-creative-people-should-be-working-like-accountants.md

 ---
-title: "Why Creative People Should Be Working Like Accountants"
+title: "Why creative people should be working like accountants"
 date: 2021-05-26T09:47:44+03:00
 ---
 Some thoughts on why creative people should be working like accountants